Universal principles of cell population growth follow from local contact inhibition: Introduction

+Contact inhibition can be broken down into two fundamental processes: contact inhibition of locomotion and contact-dependent growth inhibition.
+These mechanisms of growth inhibition are thus related to some degree of overcrowding, which is in contrast to slowing population growth due to undercrowding, known as the Allee effect \cite{allee:JEZ:1932,stephens:OIKOS:1999,gerlee:PCB:2022}.
+Contact inhibition initially referred to the inhibition of a cell's directional movement upon collisions with neighboring cells \cite{abercrombie1954observations}.
+Contact inhibition of locomotion (CIL) interacts simultaneously with attractive or repulsive chemotactic gradients\cite{lin2015interplay}, and has been implicated in cancer cell dissemination during metastasis\cite{stramer2017mechanisms}.
+CIL is related to contact inhibition of proliferation, often called contact-dependent growth inhibition (CDI).
+CDI does not depend on physical contact to slow proliferation, but can extend well beyond a cell's proximity\cite{dunn1984new, stramer2017mechanisms}.

 Here, we present a unifying framework that leads to multiple classical growth laws based on the mechanism of local contact inhibition.
-Three major factors regulate contact inhibition and tumor cell density dynamics: proliferation, migration, and the size of the local interaction region.
-Each of these microscopic factors may be subject to heterogeneity and temporal variations.
-Inevitably, these variations lead to diverse macroscopic growth dynamics.
-Key properties of these macroscopic dynamics could still be explained using simple bio-physical mechanisms.
-The theory we introduce here considers five classical tumor growth laws: exponential, generalized logistic, Gompertz, radial growth, fractal growth.
-Corroborated with agent based simulations and statistical analysis of data from {\em in vitro} cancer cell population growth experiments, we show that these five growth laws are manifestations of a single microscopic model under varied assumptions of contact inhibition.
+Three major factors regulate contact inhibition and tumor cell density: proliferation, migration, and the size of the interaction region.
+Variations in these factors may lead to diverse macroscopic growth dynamics, but key properties of the dynamics can still be explained by simple biophysical mechanisms.
+The theory we introduce here considers five classical tumor growth laws: exponential, generalized logistic, Gompertz, radial, and fractal.
+Corroborated by agent-based simulations and statistical analysis of data from {\em in vitro} cancer cell population growth experiments, we show that these five growth laws can be captured by a single microscopic model under varied assumptions about contact inhibition.